Join 1,200+ investors reviewing deals

 $25,000 per deal for individual accredited investors.

-No. These are long-term, illiquid investments.
+No. These are long-term, illiquid investments, typically held for 3 to 7 years.
 You may receive distributions during the hold period, but most returns are realized when the company is sold.
-Illiquidity is a feature.
-It allows operators to focus on building value rather than short-term exits.
+The longer hold period reflects the SBA loan repayment timeline and gives operators time to grow and professionalize the business.

 Self-funded search is a path to entrepreneurship through acquisition where the searcher finances their own search process, covering living expenses, deal sourcing, and diligence costs personally, before raising investor capital to close a transaction.
 The model has grown significantly as an alternative to traditional search funds, offering searchers greater flexibility and control over their search timeline and target criteria.